 Under the Oaks: History of the Upperville Horse Show

 The Hunter Rider show has established itself as a major qualifier for equestrian success, both for the horses and their riders.
 Olympic-caliber riders regularly choose to wait and attend the Upperville Colt & Horse Show before heading to Europe with the rest of the competitive equestrian world.
-Each year riders worldwide look forward to competing “Under The Oaks” at the Upperville show to participate in this cherished American experience.
+Each year riders worldwide look forward to competing “under the oaks” at the Upperville show to participate in this cherished American experience.

 Today more than 2,000 horse and rider combinations show up for the week of competitions.
 This makes it one of the larger horse shows in the United States, as well as the documented oldest.
 The National Show Hunter Hall of Fame and the Virginia Horse Show Association named Upperville the Horse Show of the Year.
 UCHS is a 501(c)3 charitable organization.
 Funds raised support The Churches of Upperville Outreach Program and other area charities.